ianheggie/net-ping/doc/net-ping2.md

 Ping#warning
    Returns a warning string that was returned during the ping attempt.
-This typically occurs only in the Ping::External class, or the Ping::HTTP class if a redirect occurred.
+This typically occurs only in the Net::Ping2::External class, or the Net::Ping2::HTTP class if a redirect occurred.

 == Notes